jinxinglim/jinxinglim.github.io/_posts/2021-12-07-CBCProtocolEq-coq.md

 In this post, we will be understanding and covering the important definitions and properties from the typeclass `CBCProtocolEq` from the [Coq](https://coq.inria.fr/) source code, `Protocol.v`, presented in the paper, [Formalizing Correct-by-Construction Casper in Coq](https://www.researchgate.net/publication/343704844_Formalizing_Correct-by-Construction_Casper_in_Coq), by authors from [Runtime Verification Inc](https://runtimeverification.com/).
 The full source code can be found in [here](https://runtimeverification.github.io/casper-cbc-proof-docs/docs/latest/alectryon/toc.html).
 We will also be referencing from the paper, [Introducing the "Minimal CBC Casper" Family of Consensus Protocols](https://github.com/cbc-casper/cbc-casper-paper/blob/master/cbc-casper-paper-draft.pdf), by authors from [Ethereum Research](https://ethresear.ch/) as the code covers the formalized version of the definitions and properties in the paper as well.
-We will be mapping from the formalized definitions and properties found in `Protocol.v` to the corresponding definitions and results in either [Formalizing Correct-by-Construction Casper in Coq](https://www.researchgate.net/publication/343704844_Formalizing_Correct-by-Construction_Casper_in_Coq) or [Introducing the "Minimal CBC Casper" Family of Consensus Protocols](https://github.com/cbc-casper/cbc-casper-paper/blob/master/cbc-casper-paper-draft.pdf).
+We will be mapping from the formalized definitions and properties found in `Protocol.v` to the corresponding definitions and properties in either [Formalizing Correct-by-Construction Casper in Coq](https://www.researchgate.net/publication/343704844_Formalizing_Correct-by-Construction_Casper_in_Coq) or [Introducing the "Minimal CBC Casper" Family of Consensus Protocols](https://github.com/cbc-casper/cbc-casper-paper/blob/master/cbc-casper-paper-draft.pdf).
 We will provide necessary details for each of the mappings to provide a better understanding for the readers but will not be going in depth for most of the proofs presented.
 Interested readers can either run through the Alectryon proof movies in [here](https://runtimeverification.github.io/casper-cbc-proof-docs/docs/latest/alectryon/toc.html).
 For readers who would wish to understand more about CBC Casper specifications, you can read the [post](https://barnabemonnot.com/posts/2018/11/14/casper-cbc.html) by Barnabé, where he explains the protocol specifications in details with illustrative diagrams.